upasadena/interactive-cyoa-tutorial/docs/appendix/reference.md

 To make a Tabs menu

 ### (TODO) Show Points Menu
 Use this if you have a lot of Point Types.
-This allows you to have
+This allows you to give control over to the player about which Points show up in the Points Bar.

+Much like the [above](#tabs--table-of-contents-menu), create a Tabs menu, but instead of each option opening a Row, use their Point Type to [hide the choices].

+[hide the choices]: #display-hidden-point-types-when-a-choice-is-selected

+This is especially useful for mobile users (which make up a surprising amount of ICYOA players), as their screens are usually smaller and thus can't see as many Point Types in the Point Bar.

 <div class="iframe-container">
   <iframe